Written by Michael Feder

 Education requirements: This position typically requires a master’s degree in education leadership or education administration.
 To work in a public school, principals are generally required to achieve certification as school administrators, in addition to completing an education program at a master’s degree level.

-Job outlook: Employment of elementary, middle and high school principals is projected to grow 8% from 2020 to 2030, according to BLS.
+Job outlook: Employment of elementary, middle and high school principals is projected to show little to no change from 2022 to 2032, according to BLS.

 Overview: By managing the overall school curriculum and teaching standards of a school or school district, instructional coordinators make sure that students and teachers are aligned and poised for success.
 Instructional coordinators can work in elementary and secondary schools, colleges and professional schools, as well as for state or local governments.